1300 307 576 Call now Request a callback

 Australian cockroach species

-Identifying the cockroach species will help deal with an infestation more effectively.
-See below for descriptions of the appearance, lifestyle and habits of the cockroaches common in Australia:
+Identifying the specific cockroach species will help manage an infestation more effectively.
+See below for descriptions of the appearance, lifestyle, and habits of the cockroaches common in Australia.

 • German cockroach (Blatella germanica)